DeepSec-prover/deepsec_ui/doc/structures/commands_simulator.md

 {
   "command": "next_step",
   "on_attack_trace": <bool>,
-  "detail": "standard" | "io_only" | "full", // Indicates the level of detail
+  "detail": "default" | "io_only" | "all", // Indicates the level of detail
   "selected_action": <action_simulator> // Only when "on_attack_trace" is false.
 }
 ```